luciotato/parallel-ES6/README.md

 ***Simple, straightforward abstraction.***

-By using *parallel* and **wait.for**, you can call any nodejs standard async function in sequential/Sync mode, waiting for result data, without blocking node's event loop.
+By using **wait.for** and *parallel*, you can call any nodejs standard async function in sequential/Sync mode or in parallel, waiting for result data, without blocking node's event loop.

 Definitions: